 - – Covering the code of Unit and End-to-End tests

-Third step – Developing new functionalities
+The third step – Developing new functionalities

 Developing new functionalities such as dashboard enhancements – special features that could help find an available doctor who will take care of the patient.
 For example, when paramedics have a patient with myocardial infarction it automatically sends notifications to the nearest clinics where an available doctor could take this request and prepare everything for a patient before the paramedics arrive with the patient to the clinic.
+Also, for increasing the auditory of this medical emergency app, a medical emergency app for iphone and a medical emergency app for android are advised.